acl-org/emnlp-2023/_pages/calls/Industry Track.md

 - System combination and hybridization
 - In addition, opinion/vision papers related to real-world applications are also welcome.

-Submissions must clearly identify one of the following three areas they fall into:

 - **Deployed**: Must describe a system that solves a non-trivial real-world problem.
 The focus may include describing the problem related to actual use cases, its significance (against opportunity size, value proposition, and ideal end state), design/formulation of methods, tradeoff design decision for solutions, deployment challenges, and lessons learned.
 - **Emerging**: Must describe the development of a system that solves a non-trivial real-world problem (it need not be deployed or even close, but there needs to be evidence that this development is intended for real-world deployment).
 Papers that describe enabling infrastructure for large-scale deployment of natural language processing techniques also fall in this category.